blatherwock/blatherwock.github.com/pages/resume.md

   <dt>Technologies</dt>
   <dd>GWT, Java, HTML5, CSS/SASS, Actionscript, Flex, XML</dd>
 </dl>
 <p>Worked on the UI team as a Front End Web Developer.
-Responsibilities included maintaining and designing/building new features for Workday's metadata driven browser application.
+Responsibilities included maintaining, designing, and building new features for Workday's metadata driven browser application.
 Built many components for various HCM and Financials features.
-Prominent projects included leading the design and implementation of the front end of an inbox and working with a team of front end engineers to build a visualizer for hierarchical organization data.</p>
+Prominent projects included: led the design and implementation of the front end of an inbox and worked with a small team of front end engineers to build a novel visualizer for hierarchical organization data.</p>
 <h3>Private Contractor</h3>
 <span class="bl-info bl-info-job_date">Oct 2009 - May 2010</span>
 <dl>